-- 9.1.0 Frequency.
-An instrument blank will be run after the daily standard(s) and immediately before each sample(s).
-An extraction blank is to be prepared and run daily. - 9.2.0 Interpretation.
-A blank run is considered blank if the analyte(s) of interest would not be identified using the above criteria from 8.0.
+9.1.0 Frequency.
+A blank will be run immediately before each sample.
+If two extracts of the same sample are run consecutively then the sample blank

-9.3.0 If a blank has an identifiable analyte of interest then the blank will be rerun or replaced until the analyte of interest cannot be identified.
-The sample(s) immediately following the suspect blank(s) will be re-extracted and reanalyzed after an acceptable blank has been generated.
+- only has to be run before the first extract. - 9.2.0 Interpretation.
+A blank run is considered blank if the analyte(s) of interest would not be identified using the above criteria from 8.0. - 9.3.0 If a blank has an identifiable analyte of interest, one subsequently identified in the sample, then the blank will be rerun or replaced until the analyte of interest cannot be identified.
+The sample(s) immediately following the suspect blank(s) will be reanalyzed after an acceptable blank has been generated.